-- Nightmare Fetishist: Her reaction after recovering from Taken for Granite in the manga?
-"What a shame, it was over too soon.
+- Nightmare Fetishist: Given her reaction after recovering from Taken for Granite in the manga...Elly: "What a shame, it was over too soon.
 I wanted to experience the feeling for a while longer."

 - The Ojou:

-- We're never told on how wealthy her family is, but if she could afford overseas study, that must've spoke a lot for her status.
+- We're never told on how wealthy her family is, but if she could afford overseas study, that must've spoken a lot for her status.

 - For Persona 2, interviews with the character designer and story director have revealed that she's at least upper-middle class.
 They've given more details on her family life, too.